LINDGRENBA/mr-robogers-neighborhood/README.md

 * Input Example: 23
 * Output Example: 'Won't you be my neighbor?'

+#### Spec 10
+* Behavior: If username is entered, program will return 'Won't you be my neighbor, name?'
+* Input Example: Zoidberg
+* Output Example: 'Won't you be my neighbor, Zoidberg?'

 ## Support and contact details

 Please feel free to contact me through GitHub with any questions, ideas or concerns.